JuliusHuttunen/KomputerStore/README.md

 ## Usage

-The website is deployed at [Github pages.](https://juliushuttunen.github.io/)
+The website will be deployed to Heroku (or similar hosting service) soon.
+In the meantime, the project can be downloaded as a zip and ran locally.

 ## Description